po1sigala/live/02-Lesson-Plans/Full-Time/06-Week/02-Day/02-Day-LessonPlan.md

 * Be sure to slack out the [video walkthrough](https://youtu.be/ygk-kNstqK0) at the end of the activity!
 This will help students tremendously in understanding how to approach Express based application builds.

-* Direct the students to the `04-Supplemental` folder where there are installation instructions for the [Heroku CLI](../../../../01-Class-Content/11-express/04-Supplemental/heroku-install.md) if they haven't installed it yet.
+* Make sure students have signed up for a Heroku account by now.
+Direct the students to the `04-Supplemental` folder where there are installation instructions for the [Heroku CLI](../../../../01-Class-Content/11-express/04-Supplemental/heroku-install.md) if they haven't installed it yet.

 ## Learning Objectives